 Since 6.0, Obi includes an advanced collision detection pipeline that will noticeably improve collision detection accuracy.
-You can use surface collisions with cloth, ropes and rods.
+You can use surface collisions with regular cloth, ropes and rods.
 Surface collisions for softbodies will likely be added in the future.
 Fluids are not compatible with surface collisions.

 You can activate surface collisions in your actor's inspector: